Wide-Bore MRI and AI: Juaneda Shortens Examinations in Palma

 More comfort, faster images, better diagnoses

 In the morning there are often a few people already standing at the entrance of the clinic in Palma, a delivery van honks, and somewhere the coffee cups clink from the café across the street.
 In this everyday setting, the local Juaneda clinic group has now put three new magnetic resonance imaging scanners into operation — located across Juaneda Clínica and Hospital Juaneda Miramar in Palma.
-The bores are significantly wider than before — according to the facilities they measure between 70 and 80 centimeters in diameter — and that makes a real difference for many patients.
+For more on what an MRI involves see RadiologyInfo: MRI overview and safety.

 Why does this stand out?
 Because a narrow bore and long lying times are the biggest hurdle for many people.
 Anyone who comes to the examination with claustrophobia or is severely overweight knows the feeling: a racing heart instead of relaxation, sweat instead of calm.
 Larger openings reduce this stress.
 In practice, that means fewer canceled appointments and often shorter preparation times.

-Another component is the artificial intelligence used.
+Another component is the artificial intelligence used — similar to the public discussion around local AI deployments described in When Palma's squares are watched: AI cameras, new jackets and the question of trust.
 The software helps shorten scanning time and sharpen the resulting images.
+Manufacturers describe how AI can accelerate scans and improve image quality, for example in product and technology overviews such as Siemens Healthineers: Magnetic Resonance Imaging.
 This is not a gimmick: images showing metal implants used to often suffer from disturbing artifacts.
 Thanks to the new technology, the images are cleaner, so physicians can see tumors or other abnormalities more clearly.

 On a short walk through the waiting area you can see it: an older couple chatting relaxedly, a woman with a travel bag who is clearly on a business trip, and a young technician offering a few reassuring words to the patient before the MRI.
 Such small scenes show how much comfort matters in practice.
 The combination of a wide bore and AI can deliver exactly that: less fear, fewer repeat scans, better image quality.